 Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
-Under the method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
+Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
-The unfunded (overfunded) actuarial accrued liability as of the September 30, 2018 valuation will be amortized over a 20-year period beginning October 1, 2018 and ending September 30, 2038.
+The unfunded (overfunded) actuarial accrued liability as of the September 30, 2019 valuation will be amortized over a 19-year period beginning October 1, 2019 and ending September 30, 2038.

-The schedule below summarized pension contribution rate in effect for the plan fiscal year 2019.
+The schedule below summarizes pension contribution rates in effect for the plan fiscal year 2020.

 Pension Contribution Rates:

 Plan Name Member District

-Basic 0.0 - 4.0% 18.25%
+Basic 0.0-4.0% 19.41%

-Member Investment Plan (MIP) 3.0 - 7.0% 18.25%
+Member Investment Plan (MIP) 3.0 - 7.0% 19.41%

 Pension Plus 3.0 - 6.4% 16.46%

 Pension Plus 2 6.2% 19.59%

 Defined Contribution 0.0% 13.39%

-The District's contributions to MPSERS under all pension plans for the year ended June 30, 2020, inclusive of the MSPERS UAAL Stabilization, totaled \$2,965,383.
+The District's contributions to MPSERS under all pension plans for the year ended June 30, 2021, inclusive of the MSPERS UAAL Stabilization, totaled \$3,068,287.